 Many people with hobbies have multiple projects going on at the same time.
 Maybe you’re a knitter and you’re working on a pair of socks for a newborn baby, knitting a scarf for a friend and starting a blanket for a beloved grandparent.

-A bullet journal can also be useful for helping your home stay organized.
+A bullet journal can also be useful for helping your home stay organised.
 For mums, a chore chart that rotates is a great idea to keep in a journal.
-Tracking each month’s cleaning tasks so you know when it was time to do things like clean the gutters or clean the windows.
+Tracking each month’s cleaning tasks so you know when it is time to do things like clean the gutters or clean the windows.

 Content Marketing